Assets

 The engine offers a set of assets that should cover all of your needs:

 - Models - are a set of objects.
 They can be a simple 3D model (barrels, bushes, weapons, etc.) or complex scenes with lots of objects and possibly other model instances.
-Fyrox supports two main formats: FBX - which can be used to import 3D models, RGS - which are scenes made in FyroxEd.
+Fyrox supports a number main formats: FBX and GLTF - which can be used to import 3D models, RGS - which are scenes made in FyroxEd.
 RGS models are special, as they can be used as hierarchical prefabs.

 - Textures - are images used to add graphical details to objects.
 The engine supports multiple texture formats, such as PNG, JPG, BMP, etc. Compressed textures in DDS format are also supported.

 - Sound buffers - are data buffers for sound sources.
-Fyrox supports WAV and OGG formats.
+Fyrox supports a number of sound formats, such as WAV, OGG, MP3, etc. formats.

 - Curves - are parametric curves.
 They're used to create complex functions for numeric parameters.